-- a. preliminary authority for U. T. San Antonio to create a Doctor of Philosophy degree program in Molecular Microbiology and Immunology; and - b. notification of the proposal to the Texas Higher Education Coordinating Board.
+- a. preliminary authority for The University of Texas at San Antonio to create a Doctor of Philosophy degree program in Molecular Microbiology and Immunology; and - b. notification of the proposal to the Texas Higher Education Coordinating Board.

-U. T. San Antonio requests preliminary authority to amass the resources needed to offer a Doctor of Philosophy (Ph.D.) in Molecular Microbiology and Immunology.
-The program would complement the existing doctoral program in cell and molecular biology, but with a focus on infectious diseases.
-Faculty in the proposed Ph.D. program will partner with scientists at the Texas Biomedical Research Institute (TBRI) to co-train Ph.D. students.
-This partnership would allow the program to prepare students for high-level positions in the academic, government, and private sectors.
+U. T. San Antonio requested preliminary authority to amass the resources needed to offer a Doctor of Philosophy (Ph.D.) in Molecular Microbiology and Immunology.
+The program will complement the existing doctoral program in cell and molecular biology, but with a focus on infectious diseases.
+Faculty in the Ph.D. program will partner with scientists at the Texas Biomedical Research Institute (TBRI) to co-train Ph.D. students.
+This partnership will allow the program to prepare students for high-level positions in the academic, government, and private sectors.